 1.1 (TFW-WP BB) The time-frequency window distribution (or phase plane) of a wavelet packet's best basis for a linear chirp signal that is sampled under an aliasing condition (thus the symmetric frequency distribution is yielded).
 Here the wavelet packet is associated with a Coiflet of 30 convolution weights and the basis refers to the best basis rather than basis associated with the best level as to be shown in the next figure.
-8 1.2 (TFW-WP BL) Choosing an appropriate wavelet basis is a dilemma to be re- solved first.
+8 1.2 (TFW-WP BL) Choosing an appropriate wavelet basis is a dilemma to be resolved first.
 Here are shown two different wavelet packet phase plane representations associated with the same Coiflet and the same aliasing signal as the preceding figure.
 The distributions are now based on wavelet packet's best level, which occurs at transform level 5 for such a signal.
 The top sub-figure is in logarithmic measure and the bottom is in linear measure.
-The existence of the numerous quandaries of wavelet analyses shall be acknowledgeable.
-9 2.1 (Wavelet T&D-1 )Wavelet's time-scale constructs - The time-scale concept of wavelet analysis is associated with two variables, i.e., the trans- lation and the dilation.
-Here the concept of translation and dila- tion on the scales of transform level 3 is shown for two differ- ent wavelets (BO31D and ON55C).
+The existence of the numerous quandaries of wavelet analyses shall be acknowledgeable 9 2.1 (Wavelet T&D-1)Wavelet's time-scale constructs - The time-scale concept of wavelet analysis is associated with two variables, i.e., the translation and the dilation.
+Here the concept of translation and dilation on the scales of transform level 3 is shown for two different wavelets (BO31D and ON55C).
 Individual curves are the inverse transforms of unit value at points 16, 20, 24, 28, and 32 that are situated upon level 3 20 2.2 (Wavelet T&D-2 Wavelet's time-scale constructs for a bi-orthogonal wavelet - Here the concept of dilation and the fractal nature across scales of wavelet are shown for scales from transform level 0 to level 7 for the BO22O wavelet.
-Each curve corresponds to an indi- 20 2.3 (Wavelet T&D-3 The fractal nature across scales of the dual wavelet (BO22D) and its dilation constructs are shown here.
-The dual wavelet 21 2.4 refers to the wavelet used in the preceding figure (BO22O) 22 2.4 (Wavelet T&D-4 scale level 0 to level 7 for the dual BO31D wavelet 23 2.5 (Wavelet T&D-5 The wavelet dilation concept and the fractal nature from scale .
-26 level 0 to level / for the BO3/0 wavelet.
-24 2.0 (Wavelet T&D-6 wavelet, which belongs to the most asymmetric category 25
+Each curve corresponds to an individual scale and specific location as labeled in the sub-figures.
+21 2.3 (Wavelet T&D-3 The fractal nature across scales of the dual wavelet (BO22D) and its dilation constructs are shown here.
+The dual wavelet refers to the wavelet used in the preceding figure (BO22O) 22 2.4 (Wavelet T&D-4 The wavelet dilation concept and smoothly fractal nature from scale level 0 to level 7 for the dual BO31D wavelet 23 2.5 (Wavelet T&D-5 The wavelet dilation concept and the fractal nature from scale level 0 to level 7 for the BO370 wavelet.
+2.6 (Wavelet T&D-6 The wavelet dilation concept and the fractal nature for ON66A 24 wavelet, which belongs to the most asymmetric category 25